Sanitizing RV Fresh Water System - How to Sanitize Recreational Vehicle Water Tank

 Generally Accepted Method to Sanitize Fresh Water

-The generally acepted method of sanitizing your RV's fresh water system as outlined below involves filling the fresh water tank with a solution of household bleach and running the solution through each faucet.
+The generally accepted method of sanitizing your RV's fresh water system as outlined below involves filling the fresh water tank with a solution of household bleach and running the solution through each faucet.
 Then letting it stand for at least three hours.
 Finally, flush the system once or twice to remove the taste and smell.

 This procedure is one you'll find in most any book about RVing it tried and true but be sure to read on to find out what I do.